copsTvFan/cops-episode-guide/guide.md

 **Naked Cops 1 Special Edition**

-- (Atlanta, GA -- 3:37 AM Car Pursuit) Zone 3 -- Officer Greg Dabny spots a car with no tail light and goes to pull him over and he runs.
+- (Atlanta, GA -- 3:37 AM Car Pursuit) Zone 3 -- Officer Greg Dabney spots a
+  car with no tail light and goes to pull him over and he runs.
 Turns out the black male driver with no pants on abducted a young black woman in a short silver dress off the street at gunpoint and forced her into his car to give him a blow job.
 Cops chase him and he flips the car over a fence and she falls out and has bloody knees.
-An officer chases a half-naked driver; a nude man breaks into a school; a nude runs through a residential neighborhood; officers order nude sunbathers to cover up; nudity at a Mardi Gras party.
-- Cleveland, OH
-- Las Vegas, NV
+Featuring Officer Holly Buchanan, Officer Jeff Crenshaw, Officer Rick Lewis, Sgt.
+Rudy Preston.
+(This is segment 1 of CP-1101)
+- (Cleveland, OH -- 11:03 PM Burglary In Progress) Sgt.
+Jeff Zappala.
+A nude man breaks into a school.
+(This is from CP-630)
+- (Las Vegas, NV -- 9:38 PM Escort Sting) Lt.
+Carlos Cordeiro, Detective Scott Kavon, Detective Christine Payson.
+(This is segment 1 of CP-1014)
+- (Cleveland, OH -- 5:31 PM Disturbance Call) Officer Dale Mullins, Officer George Seroka.
+"I've been captured by the Germans".
+(This is segment 3 of CP-632)
-- Kansas City, KS
+- (Kansas City, KS -- 1:31 AM Disturbance Call) Officer John Cosgrove.
+(New segment?)
-- Jackson Co
+- (Jackson County, MO -- 11:16 PM Assistance Call) Deputy Sidney Anderson, Deputy Cathy Ballman.
+(This is segment 2 of CP-1016)
+- (Los Angeles, CA) Officer Cory Palka, Officer Paul Williams.
+Officers order nude sunbathers to cover up.
+(New segment?)
+- (New Orleans) Officer David Morel, Officer Desiree Gaudet.
+Nudity at Mardi Gras.
+(This is from CP-232)

 ## CP-1435